yahya-kq/Advance-Analytics/Bike Retail Business Analytics/README.md

-# Bike Retail Business Analytics
+# Bike Retail Business Analysis

 **Project Overview**
 This project applies analytics to a bicycle retail business to extract meaningful insights from transaction data.
 We performed analyses including change-over-time trends, cumulative and performance evaluation, segmentation of customers and products.